 |

 British Columbia Frequency Modulation Communications AssociationOur EquipmentMt.
 Seymour Site:In 1996, we undertook a major project to upgrade our feedlines between the original shack and the tower.
 Click here to see more about that project.
 In 2007, we were forced to move out of the shack we had been in for 35+ years.
 While it was sad on one hand, we are very pleased to still be in relatively the same spot.
-See details on the BCFMCA's biggest project here.
-Now, all of our equipment is located in our own building adjacent to our previous home.
-It is approximately 30m from the base of the tower.
+See details on the BCFMCA's biggest project (at that time) here.
+That move put all of our equipment is in our own building adjacent to our previous home.
+It was approximately 30m from the base of the tower.
+In 2015, we were forced to move again in order to make room for MSRL to expand their maintenance building.
+This massive undertaking required moving our whole building, equipment and all, from by the MSRL maintenance building, up to where our tower is.
+You can read all bout THAT project here.
+Our building is now located directly adjacent to our tower.
+It required re-cabling ALL of our antennas, as well as running a dedicated underground power feed to supply us.
+One of the many advantages we were able to realize is shortening each cable run by about 25mr, reducing loss by about a dB.
 On Mt.
 Seymour we have a total of eight repeaters.
 ALL of them are capable of operating on emergency power.
 To see more about each machine or our emergency power system, click on the links below.
-In addition, two of the repeaters are also connected to the IRLP (www.irlp.net) network.
-We are node 1694 on that network.
-More information on using IRLP on our system can be found here.
+We maintain an IRLP node on the IRLP network as node 1694.
+The IRLP node is generally connected to the BCFMCA AllStarLink Hub, which also will have VE7RPT-VHF and VE7RPT-UHF connected as well.
+More information on using IRLP on our system can be found on the IRLP page.
+Our repeaters, use AllStar for repeater contol running on the Raspberry Pi platfom.
+The BCFMCA maintains an AllStarLink "Hub", node 435450, hosted "in the cloud" on BCWARN that is primarily used to interconnect our repeaters together.
+It is currently open to all AllStarLink nodes to connect to.
+Check the BCFMCA AllStarLink Hub Status Page to see who is connected.
+Click on the repeater callsigns below for more information about each repeater.
+Click on the node number for statistics.